jackmanners/Yawn-API/README.md

 ```

+### Utilities

-YAPI also has a number of helper functions for working with the data returned by the API.
+YAPI has a number of helper functions for working with the data returned by the API.
 For example, the below gets participants information for the associated study and then requests sleep summary information based on the participant IDs.\\
 The function `epoch.backup_study_epoch_data` is then called to retrieve epoch data for each participant directly from Withings and save them to individual .csv files.\\
 Finally, `epoch.combine_epoch_data` is called to combine the individual .csv files into a single DataFrame.